Gaskellj/supPlant-ECE-218/README.md

 #### The user turns the light on and off using serial monitor

-If the user enters '6' on the serial monitor the light will turn on and remain on.
+If the user enters '6' on the serial monitor the light will turn on and remain on, an event message will be displayed on the serial monitor.
 When the user enters '7' on the serial monitor the light will turn off.

 NOTE: Due to hardware constraints of the motor controller the light cannot be on at the same time as the valve is open, therefore if the valve is open the light cannot be turned on

 #### The user opens and closes the valve using serial monitor

-If the user enters '8' on the serial monitor the valve will be opened and water will flow through the dispersion head.
+If the user enters '8' on the serial monitor the valve will be opened, an event message will be displayed on the serial monitor, and water will flow through the dispersion head.
 When the user enters '9' on the serial monitor the valve will close and water will stop flowing.

 NOTE: Due to hardware constraints of the motor controller, if the light is on when '8' is entered, the light is turned off and if this is the case the light is turned back on when the watering stops

+#### The user presses 's' on the serial monitor

+The automatic plant system is activated and an event message is displayed on the serial monitor to inform the user.

+## Automatic Plant System

+- Each plant has a hard coded amount of light and water it needs to thrive
+- The watering system uses time increment along with the plant's water requirement to open the valve periodically (for the dracaena test plant this means watering every 2 minutes).
+The watering lasts 30 seconds